 Do you know how much protein you eat every day?
 If you are trying to lose weight, build muscle or get rid of fat, you should probably know the answer.
-Several recent research studies have investigated the role that this nutrient plays in weight loss and many have found that getting enough lean protein is essential if you want to lose weight
+Many successful dieters are learning how to lose weight with lean protein-based diets.
+And research supports the trend.
+Studies have found that getting enough lean protein is essential if you want to lose weight

 So what is lean protein?
 Protein is a vital macronutrient that is used as a building block to create and repair muscles and other tissues in your body.
 Protein is found in many foods you eat, but many people get it from the meat products that they consume.
 Lean proteins are those protein sources that are low in fat.